dhth/knowledge/programming/python/packaging/packaging-python-projects.md

 - Initial version.
 ```

-See [:fontawesome-solid-link: http://keepachangelog.com](http://keepachangelog.com/) for some great advice on what to put in your change log.
+See [http://keepachangelog.com](http://keepachangelog.com/) for some great advice on what to put in your change log.
 All of the changes to tasks_proj over the course of this book have been logged into a CHANGELOG.rst file.

 Let’s see if this was enough to remove the warnings: